shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Spell Seen DC = 10 + (spell’s level \* 2) + (spell’s level \* number of spell you know at that level) – your level
 `10 + (spellLevel * 2) + (spellLevel * spellCount[spellLevel]) + classLevel`

 Using this feature, it’s possible to have learned a 9th level spell at level 1, not that you necessarily have the means to cast it.
 For this reason, it’s imperative that you discuss this feature with your DM and approve any spells you gain at the start of the campaign with this feature.
-For example, your DM may improve a level restriction, such as only allowing spells of 3rd level or lower.
+For example, your DM may apply a level restriction, such as only allowing spells of 3rd level or lower.
 Or they might raise or lower the DC, or put a limit on how many total spells you can attempt to gain with this check or how many you can actually learn in total.
-This feature imposes no such limitations.
+This feature, as written, imposes no such limitations by default.
 Any and all limitations are up to your DM to decide.

 # Reality Observer